What Are the Differences Between an Aztec Barcode and a QR Code?

 Complete customization options

-QR Codes needn’t be a distracting chunk of black and white that detracts from the otherwise sleek design of marketing campaigns.
-They’re customizable, and there are many different QR Code styles that can add to a company or brand’s overall aesthetic.
+QR Codes don’t need to be a distracting chunk of black and white that detracts from the otherwise sleek design of marketing campaigns.
+They’re customizable, so you can create QR Codes with style that can add to a company or brand’s overall aesthetic.

-Unlike an Aztec code, you also have the option to download QR Codes into four different image file formats (JPG, SVG, PNG, EPS) to give you complete options for how they’re used in your graphic designs.
+Unlike an Aztec Code, you also have the option to download QR Codes into four different image file formats (JPG, SVG, PNG, and EPS) to give you various options for using them in your graphic designs.

 An example of a custom Video QR Code on product packaging